LaxarJS/laxar/docs/manuals/events.md

 These patterns consist of event vocabularies and minimal associated semantics that have been identified during the development of LaxarJS.
 A few [core patterns](#core-patterns) are baked right into the LaxarJS runtime, and these are listed below.
 Other useful patterns are described in the separate project _[LaxarJS Patterns](//github.com/LaxarJS/laxar-patterns)_.
-Even without using the LaxarJS Patterns _library_, widget authors are very much encouraged to use the [event vocabularies](//github.com/LaxarJS/laxar-patterns/docs/index.md) whenever meaningful.
+Even if not using the LaxarJS Patterns _library_, widget authors are very much encouraged to use its [event vocabularies](//github.com/LaxarJS/laxar-patterns/docs/index.md) whenever meaningful.

 ### Event Payload